lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 }
 ```

-An output data type that ends with `*` signals to Lingua Franca that the message is dynamically allocated and must be freed downstream after all recipients are done with it.
-But the `"Hello World"` string here is statically allocated, so an error will occur when the last downstream reactor to use this message attempts to free the allocated memory.
-To avoid this for strings, you can use the `string` type, defined in `reactor.h`, as follows:
+An output data type that ends with `*` signals to Lingua Franca that the message
+is dynamically allocated and must be freed downstream after all recipients are
+done with it.
+But the `"Hello World"` string here is statically allocated, so an
+error will occur when the last downstream reactor to use this message attempts
+to free the allocated memory.
+To avoid this for strings, you can use a special
+`string` type as follows:

 ```lf-c
 reactor Fixed {